tian-chan/hugo-academic/content/project/ikea-hacking/index.md

   - admin
   - Shi-Ying Lim
 tags:
-  - product design
+  - Product Design
-  - user innovation
+  - User Innovation
-  - problem-solving
+  - Problem-solving
 external_link: ""
 ---
 Check out [IKEA Hackers](https://www.ikeahackers.net/) if you’re in the mood for some fascinating ideas on how to “hack” your furniture pieces into something else!
 (Below is an image of a [hack](https://www.ikeahackers.net/2019/11/diy-cat-house-ikea.html) to create a cat house).
 Working on a paper to figure out how user-innovators generate hacks with novel functionalities - abstract of working paper below.